"Justice arrives exactly at a time when most have given up hope. It arrives when we least expect it. I am certain of it."

 Sotoudeh graduated in law in 1995.
 Not being able to practice until 2003, she took up journalism in the interim, writing on women's and children's rights and contributing to numerous reformist publications.
 She continues to write.
 In April 2011, she was granted the PEN American Centre's PEN/Barbara Goldsmith Freedom to Write Award.
 As Sotoudeh was still in prison and unable to accept it in person, Shirin Ebadi received the award on her behalf.
 In October 2012 Sotoudeh was co-awarded the European Parliament's Sakharov Prize, alongside film-maker Jafar Panahi who has defied a 20-year ban on making films.
 His internationally acclaimed film Taxi, released in 2015, is filmed entirely in Tehran taxis where passengers discuss politics on camera.
 Nasrin Sotoudeh is one of them.

 On 13 June 2018, Sotoudeh was arrested by security forces on a complaint filed by a judicial official in Kashan, reportedly due to her "legally representing Shaparak Shajarizadeh, who has been charged for peacefully protesting against Iran's compulsory hijab law."
 At the time of writing, bail has been set at 650 million tomans (approximately $152,500 USD) which Sotoudeh is refusing to pay, to protest this injustice, and she remains in jail.
-She may face a five-year prison sentence.
+On 11 March 2019, her husband announced that she has been sentenced to 38 years in prison and 148 lashes "for her legal defense of women involved in protests against the compulsory hijab".